All $2$-transitive groups have the EKR-module property: Non-canonical Cocliques that are cosets of subgroups

 \section{Non-canonical Cocliques that are cosets of subgroups}

-In this section we describe examples of noncanonical cocliques in which the derangement graph is connected.
+In this section we describe examples of groups that have a connected derangement graph, but also have noncanonical cocliques that are of maximum size.
 These come from considering non-canonical cocliques that are subgroups in $2$-transitive finite permutation groups $G$ with a regular normal subgroup $N$.

 Since any coclique in $\Gamma_G$ must be a transversal of $N$, any subgroup that is a non-canonical coclique must be complementary to $N$, but not conjugate to $\stab$.
 The $G$-conjugacy classes of subgroups that are complementary to $N$, are classified by the first cohomology group $H^1(\stab,N)$, where $N$ is viewed as an $\stab$-module by conjugation.
 The trivial element of $H^1(\stab,N)$ corresponds to the $G$-conjugacy class of $\stab$ and, if $H^1(\stab,N)$ is not trivial, each nontrivial element corresponds to a $G$-conjugacy class of {\it nonstandard complements}, by which we mean subgroups complementary to $N$, but not $G$-conjugate to $\stab$.